Islamic–Jewish relations

-Islamic–Jewish relations refers to the human and diplomatic relations between Jewish people and Muslims in the Arabian Peninsula, Northern Africa, the Middle East, and their surrounding regions.
-Jewish-Islamic relations may also refer to the shared and disputed ideals between Judaism and Islam, which began roughly in the 7th century CE with the origin and spread of Islam in the Arabian peninsula.
-The two religions share similar values, guidelines, and principles.
-Islam also incorporates Jewish history as a part of its own.
-Muslims regard the Children of Israel as an important religious concept in Islam.
-Moses, the most important prophet of Judaism, is also considered a prophet and messenger in Islam.
-Moses is mentioned in the Quran more than any other individual, and his life is narrated and recounted more than that of any other prophet.
-There are approximately 43 references to the Israelites in the Quran (excluding individual prophets), and many in the Hadith.
-Later rabbinic authorities and Jewish scholars such as Maimonides discussed the relationship between Islam and Jewish law.
-Maimonides himself, it has been argued, was influenced by Islamic legal thought.
+Religious ties between Muslims and the Jewish people have existed since the founding of Islam in the Arabian Peninsula in the 7th century; Muhammad's views on Jews were shaped by his extensive contact with the Jewish tribes of Arabia during his lifetime.
+Islam shares similar values, guidelines, and principles with the Jewish religion, and also incorporates Jewish history as a part of its own.
+Muslims regard the Israelites, to whom Jews and Samaritans trace their ethnic ancestry, as an important religious concept; they are referenced around 43 times in the Quran, excluding individual prophets, and in many accounts of hadith.
+Similarly, Moses, the most important Jewish prophet, is also regarded by Muslims as an Islamic prophet and messenger (see: Moses in Islam); his name is mentioned in the Quran 136 times—more than any other individual—and his life is narrated and recounted more than that of any other prophet.
+The Torah, which is the compilation of the first five books of the Hebrew Bible, is also held by Muslims as an Islamic holy book that was revealed by God (or Allah) through various Israelite prophets and messengers (see: Torah in Islam).
+Later rabbinic authorities and Jewish scholars, such as Maimonides, engaged in discussions concerning the relationship between Islam and Jewish religious law.
+Maimonides himself, it has been argued, was influenced by Islamic legal thought while living in the caliphates of his time.